-- Exhibit the ability to communicate professionally, effectively, and sensitively with administrators, faculty, peers, and with treatment teams and clients in practicum settings.
-Communication includes not only speech or face-to-face communication but also nonverbal and written communication. - Show respect and nondiscrimination for those different from self, demonstrating effective and nonjudgmental relationships, providing assistance and services regardless of the person's age, class, race, religious beliefs, gender, disability, sexual orientation/identity/expression, and cultural/value systems. - Do not engage in imposition of personal religious, sexual, and cultural values on others. - Seek knowledge and experiences to become an ally to diverse individuals, families, and groups. - Uphold a classroom atmosphere that is conducive to learning, including interacting with instructors and peers in a considerate and cooperative manner. - Resolve conflicts in a manner that respects the dignity of every person involved. - Understand that engaging in demeaning or aggressive behavior such as heckling, bullying, or intimidating anyone in the College community is unacceptable and against the Student Code at the University of Utah.
+- Do not engage in imposition of personal religious, sexual, and cultural values on others. - Seek knowledge and experiences to become an ally to people of all backgrounds, families, and groups. - Uphold a classroom atmosphere that is conducive to learning, including interacting with instructors and peers in a considerate and cooperative manner. - Resolve conflicts in a manner that respects the dignity of every person involved. - Understand that engaging in demeaning or aggressive behavior such as heckling, bullying, or intimidating anyone in the College community is unacceptable and against the Student Code at the University of Utah.